Tea Tourism in Northeast India

 What activities are included in a tea tour?

 Stay at Heritage Bungalows

 Most of the tea gardens, especially in Assam, came up during the British era.
 Tea planters built their own mansions in the middle of lush green tea gardens.
 So, many of these tea estates have turned their bungalows into heritage resorts for tourists.
 So, if you want to experience that colonial charm and luxury, a stay at a tea garden in Assam can provide you that.
-The most famous properties of this kind can be found in the upper Assam districts of Dibrugarh, Tinsukia, Jorhat, Sonitpur etc. For example, I recently stayed at Sapoi Tea Estate near Dhekiajuli, which was established back in 1914 and has been run by the same family for several generations.
+The most famous properties of this kind can be found in the upper Assam districts of Dibrugarh, Tinsukia, Jorhat, Sonitpur etc. Most of these were established back in the colonial era and have been run by certain families for several generations.

 In any tea estate, you can go for a tea tasting session.
 This is something like wine tasting, where an expert will introduce you to different types of tea and tell you a few things about them.
 Then you will taste a bit of then and learn to appreciate them.
-For instance, at Sapoi, we not only tasted some brews prepared exclusively at that estate as well as some other premium brews from other parts of Assam.
+This is also a chance to tastse some premium brews that may not even be available easily in the market.

 Tea Garden & Factory Tours

 The other essential activity in a tea garden is the tour of the garden and the factory.
 You can take leisurely walks or a jeep ride through the garden, take photographs and learn about the process.
 Similarly, the factories give you additional insight into the trade.